solidsgroup/alamo/Readme.md

-## ALAMO - Getting Started ##
+# Getting Started #

-**Note**: this README page is also the Doxygen main page and the Github readme page.
+**Note**: this README page is also the Doxygen main page, the Github readme page, and the Docs main page.
-You can view it by running `doxygen` in the root directory, then opening `doc/html/index.html` in a web browser.
+You can view it by running `make docs` in the root directory, then opening `docs/doxygen/html/index.html` or `docs/build/html/index.html` in a web browser.

 ## Compiling Alamo ##